ZuishinGit/homebrew/ObsidianVaults/Forgotten March/Forgotten March/Adventure Paths/Cabarin's Corrupted.md

 Hidden away in the royal ward of [[Shar Overview|Shar]] is a group known as Cabarin's Corrupted.
 Lead by [[Cabarin]], a nagpa who wishes to accelerate the calamity that is predicted to befall the world by the next new moon.
 He is aided by a Zehir assassin named [[Eveus]], and a host of nobles that [[Cabarin]] himself has schmoozed over.

 ## Introduction
 The adventure starts with the party's triumphant return to Shar, upon which a festival is prepared.
-It takes only two days to fully prepare for the festival, after which it commences on the dusk of the following day.
+It takes only one day to fully prepare for the festival, after which it commences on the dusk of the following day.

 ### Festival of the March